NWChemEx/.github/docs/source/project_management/ci_maintainer_notes.rst

 Logic encapsulating the configure, build, and test phases is maintained in the ``.github/actions/build_and_test/build_and_test.sh`` script.
 This script will generate a CMake toolchain file, use that file to configure the build, actually build the repo, run the unit tests (through ctest), and finally process the coverage results.
-This script is encapuslated by the composite action ``build_and_test`` which resides in the ``.github/actions/build_and_test/action.yml`` directory of ``.github`` repo.
+This script is encapsulated by the composite action ``build_and_test`` which resides in the ``.github/actions/build_and_test/action.yml`` directory of ``.github`` repo.
 Any workflow can call this composite action as a step like the following to build and test the repository.

 .. code-block:: yml2